-Time line can examine both general issues and specific activities, and consider phases or periods of activity/ inactivity as well as individuals events.
-They promote discussion of events, consequences and associated issues in a historical context.
+Time line can examine both general issues and specific activities and consider phases or periods of activity/ inactivity as well as individuals events.
+It promotes discussion of events, consequences and associated issues in a historical context.

-Specific subject studied using time lines are diverse.
-The most common are village histories, where significant events in the development of the village are considered (Chart - IA & IB).
-This may include: leadership or local changes and administrative/political events; changes in the natural resources - forests land and agriculture; the development of infrastructure such as roads, clinics and schools, etc.; emergencies/ crisis periods; and the introduction of firsts - TVs, bikes, and cars, etc. Personal histories have also been examined this way, and may include influencing external factors and constraints.
-Project histories, such as for health or irrigation, can be looked at from the community's perspective, as can employment histories, or industrial changes.
+Diverse subjects can be studied using time lines.
+The most common subjects are village histories where significant events in the development of the village are considered (Chart - IA & IB).
+This may include: leadership or local changes and administrative/ political events; changes in the natural resources - forests land and agriculture; the development of infrastructure such as roads, clinics and schools, etc.; emergencies/ crisis periods; and the introduction of firsts - TVs, bikes, and cars, etc. Personal histories have also been examined this way, and may include influencing external factors and constraints.
+Project histories, such as for health or irrigation, can be looked at from the perspective of the community, as can employment histories, or industrial changes.
 Climatic variation, the timing of droughts, the introduction of different varieties and cropping systems, yields and harvest, stock numbers and fishing activities have all been examined using time lines.